BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

         width, you may get better results using the shortcode with a smaller size attribute, perhaps in a Custom HTML widget.

-* SubHeader:
+* Subheader:

-    :   The SubHeader widget is defined similarly to carousels, with a "{subheader-options}" string containing lines of HTML attributes controlling the appearance of the subheader.
+    :   The Subheader widget is defined similarly to carousels, in a custom Subheader post, with a "{sub-header-options}" string containing lines of HTML attributes controlling the appearance of the subheader.
 Example:

-            {subheader-options // HTML attribute format
+            {sub-header-options // HTML attribute format
             class="qnr-aspect-keeper qnr-scroller" // Make it parallax
             data-qnr-aspect-ratio="3.8"
             }

-        Child pages of the widget defining page should be named the same as the pages on which the widget is to appear.
-Featured Images of the child pages will be used for the background image in the subheader, and the child page content will be the subheader content.
-The Featured Image of the widget defining page will be used as the subheader image on any page not represented by a child page.
+        Child posts of the widget defining post should be named the same as the pages on which the widget is to appear.
+Subheader Images of the child posts will be used for the background image in the subheader, and the child post content will be the subheader content.
+The Subheader Image of the widget defining page will be used as the subheader image on any page not represented by a child post.

-        The SubHeader defining page and its children must be published as Private.

 ### QNRWP Featured News                                            {#w3}